 - in the context of Salesforce standard and custom objects

-- Salesforce Config Manager: provide Org documentation by connecting Salesforce configuration data to Elements process diagrams
+- Salesforce Config Manager: provide Org documentation by connecting Salesforce configuration data to requirements or process diagrams in Elements.cloud

 The Installation and Administration Guide, which also has the link to the installation package can be downloaded here.
 It takes less than 30 minutes to install, set up the package and configure it.